nateonmission/NCAAStatsProc/README.md

 8. SKIPPED
 9. _Quit_ - allows the user to exit out of the program.

+## Features & Requirements
+The user registration actions contain all four C.R.U.D. functions, storing this data in user.db.
+It also instantiates a User object.
+During the function of the program, College objects are instantiated by reading a CSV.
+Those College objects' data are used to instantiate a Conference object, containing summed and averaged fields.
+The Conference object is then saved as a JSON file.

 ## Dependenacies
 This C# application makes use of SQLite, LINQ, and its ADO.net provider for the user registration and statistical functions.
 It also uses Newtonsoft's JSON functionality to write the aggregated data to a new file.